mrifadh27/GemVault/README.md

-#  GemGram — Instagram for Gem Sellers
+#  GemGram — Instagram Style Gem Sell Web App

 > The fastest way to sell gems online.
 Post your gems like Instagram, buyers DM you to buy.